What Is a Travel Nurse?

 1. Earn a Nursing Degree

 Earning a nursing degree is the first step toward licensure.
-You’ll also need to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN), which is a rigorous exam required of all aspiring nurses in the U.S. and Canada.
-It’s recommended to begin studying for the exam as early as your first semester in nursing school.
+You’ll also need to pass the NCLEX-RN.
+Some nursing students begin studying for this rigorous licensure exam as early as their first semester in nursing school.
+Answering a few practice questions each day, along with other study activities, can help make NCLEX-RN prep more manageable.

 3. Obtain a Nursing License

-The Nurse Licensure Compact (NLC) is an interstate agreement that allows nurses in one member state to practice in any other member state without having to arrange for a different state license.
-Most states are already members (including Texas) or have pending legislation to join.
+Passing the NCLEX-RN permits you to obtain an RN license, but as a future travel nurse, you may want to apply for a multistate license.
+The Nurse Licensure Compact (NLC) is an interstate agreement that allows nurses in one member state to practice in any other member state without an additional state license.
+Most states are already members, including Texas, or have pending legislation to join.

-If you already know that you want to be a travel nurse before you take the NCLEX and you live in a member state, you can apply to take the NCLEX to earn a multistate license.
-This procedure is known as “license by exam.”
-If you’ve already passed the NCLEX and then decide to become a travel nurse, you can apply for a multistate “license by endorsement.”
+You can apply to take the NCLEX-RN to earn a multistate license.
+This procedure is known as the license-by-exam process.
+If you’ve already passed the NCLEX-RN and then decide to become a travel nurse, you can apply for a multistate license by endorsement.

 4. Gain Clinical Experience in Your Specialty